Tip #1 Assess your priorities to find the time for your business

 Audit your time to find time for your business

 Track your time for a couple of weeks (don’t cheat and record it accurately).
 What you find will be eye-popping.
-No matter how aware you think you are of where your time goes, you will get a significant of new insights.
+No matter how aware you think you are of where your time goes, you will get new insights.

 Download an app to make time tracking easier.